 Denver, Colorado

-Despite summer highs in the mid 80s, Denver ranks among the top five cities with lowest daily temperatures.
-But the primary reasons behind these mild temperatures are actually quite simple.
+Despite summer highs in the mid-80s, Denver ranks among the top five cities with the lowest daily temperatures.
+However, the primary reasons behind these mild temperatures are pretty simple.
 To illustrate, it has a semi-arid, high desert climate with very low humidity.
-What’s more it has an altitude of 5,280 feet above sea level.
+What’s more, it has an altitude of 5,280 feet above sea level.
 Of course, this lends to the city’s claim of more annual hours of sunshine than Miami or San Diego.
 But then again, there is far less summer heat than those two coastal cities.

 Denver Top Attractions

 There are several exceptional spots to visit outside of the city.
-For instance, there are Rocky Mountain National Park, Estes Park, University of Colorado and Grand County’s Winter Park.
-Of course, there are plenty of great things to do right within the Mile High City.
-For example, there are Coors Field, 16th Street Mall, Denver Zoo, Colorado State Capitol and Denver Museum of Nature and Science.
-Clearly, Denver is an awesome spot to visit to escape the summer heat.
+For instance, there are Rocky Mountain National Park, Estes Park, the University of Colorado, and Grand County’s Winter Park.
+Of course, there are plenty of great things to do within the Mile High City.
+For example, there are Coors Field, 16th Street Mall, Denver Zoo, Colorado State Capitol, and Denver Museum of Nature and Science.
+Denver is an excellent spot to visit to escape the summer heat.

 Denver Lodging

-Among the top recommendations for lodging are Brown Palace Hotel and Spa, the ART, a hotel named best hotel in Colorado, the landmark Oxford Hotel and the dazzling new Crawford Hotel.
+Among the top lodging recommendations are Brown Palace Hotel and Spa, the ART, which was named the best hotel in Colorado, the landmark Oxford Hotel, and the dazzling new Crawford Hotel.

 Portland, Oregon